JS-Quick-Pack/jsqp-core/README.md

 > WHY THE FUCK DO I NEED A PACKAGE MANAGER FOR MINECRAFT, you may ask...

-First of all, jsqp-core isn't just a package manager, it will be able to do a bunch of useful stuff programmatically.
+First of all, jsqp-core isn't just a package manager, it will also become our API capable of abilities from managing Minecraft content to editing content all programmatically via Python.

 It can already:
-- Detect the exact Minecraft version of a texture pack.
+- Detect the exact Minecraft version of texture packs.
-- Parse texture packs for stuff like pack format, legit pack name and pack description.
+- Parse texture packs for details like pack format, real pack name and pack description.
 - *and do much more*

 Imagine you had a bunch of texture packs on different Minecraft installs, now you have to manually move/copy those packs around whenever you want one on a different installation.
 JS:QP core can manage all of that for you with just a SINGLE copy of that texture pack increasing the unused disk space on your system.